sigilmakes/improved-anvils/README.md

 - Netherite items are now repaired using diamonds, for twice as many diamonds as the equivalent diamond item.
+    - This can be reverted to vanilla by setting the gamerule `repairNetheriteWithDiamonds` to `false`.
 - Shields, Crossbows, and Flint & Steel can now be repaired using iron ingots; 100% per material.
 - Shears can now be repaired using iron ingots; 50% per material.
 - Tridents can now be repaired using nautilus shells; 25% per material.